wso2-attic/ballerina-integrator/README.md

                 (http:Response|error|()) clientResponse;

                 if (nameString == "John and Brothers (pvt) Ltd"){
-                    //POST action routes the payload to the relevant service when the server accepts the enclosed entity. clientResponse =
+                    //Routes the payload to the relevant service when the server accepts the enclosed entity. clientResponse =
                     locationEP->post("/v2/5b22493f2e00009200e315ec");